swhid/specification/Chapters/index.md

 # The SWHID Specification Version 1.1

-Copyright © 2022-2023 SWHID Contributors.
+Copyright © 2022–2023 SWHID Contributors.

-This work is licensed under the Community Specification License 1.0.
+This work is licensed under the [Community Specification License 1.0](https://spdx.org/licenses/Community-Spec-1.0.html) (Community‑Spec‑1.0).

 With thanks to
 Alexios Zavras,